silkroadnomad/deContact/README.md

 2. I don't like to host my data on Google, Amazon or Facebook any longer.

 ## Features
-1. Alice requests

-## Use Cases
-1. Onboarding of a new user and account creation
+1. onboarding of a new user and account creation
-2. Backup seed on new device (Auto Device Sync)
+2. backup seed on new device (auto sync my devices)
-3. Add my own contact data (private, business, other)
+3. add my own contact data (private, business, other)
-4. Contact List (see my own contact data and others (decentralized and traditional))
+4. contact List (see my own contact data and others (decentralized and traditional))
-5. Search in contact list
+5. search in contact list
-6. Request contact data by (scanning a) DID
+6. request contact data by (scanning a) DID
-7. Answer contact data request and write contact data in requesters db
+7. answer contact data request and write contact data in requesters db
-8. Update own contact data and write updates into follower dbs
+8. update own contact data and write updates into follower dbs
-9. Backup of follower dbs
+9. backup of follower dbs
-10. Backup of followed dbs
+10. backup of followed dbs

+## Todo's
+- Alice is Onboarding Bob via QR-Code (two different QR-Codes are provided)
+  - a) Bob has deContact pwa/app and is scanning a DID
+  - b) Bob doesn't have deContact and is scanning a public url

 ## Developing
 1. Clone this repository
-2. npm i
+2. ```npm i ```
-3. npm run dev
+3. ```npm run dev```

 ## Building